EnzymeAD/Enzyme-JAX/README.md

 # However dirty this looks, it is actually the suggested mechanism for JAX.
 ./patches/apply.sh

-# Build and install JAX into a new virtual environment.
+# [Optional] Build and install JAX into a new virtual environment.
 # Refer to https://jax.readthedocs.io/en/latest/developer.html for more details.
 virtualenv .venv
 pip install numpy wheel